RedisBloom/RedisBloom/README.md

 Got questions?
 Feel free to ask at the [RedisBloom mailing list](https://forum.redis.com/c/modules/redisbloom).

 ## License

-RedisBloom is licensed under the [Redis Source Available License 2.0 (RSALv2)](https://redis.com/legal/rsalv2-agreement) or the [Server Side Public License v1 (SSPLv1)](https://www.mongodb.com/licensing/server-side-public-license).
+Starting with Redis 8, RedisBloom is licensed under your choice of: (i) Redis Source Available License 2.0 (RSALv2); (ii) the Server Side Public License v1 (SSPLv1); or (iii) the GNU Affero General Public License version 3 (AGPLv3).
+Please review the license folder for the full license terms and conditions.
+Prior versions remain subject to (i) and (ii).

+## Code contributions

+By contributing code to this Redis module in any form, including sending a pull request via GitHub, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the Redis Software Grant and Contributor License Agreement.
+Please see the CONTRIBUTING.md file in this source distribution for more information.
+For security bugs and vulnerabilities, please see SECURITY.md.